hashicorp/terraform-provider-consul/website/docs/r/catalog_entry.html.markdown

 # consul_catalog_entry

-!> The `consul_agent_service` resource has been deprecated in version 1.1.0 of the provider and will be removed in a future release.
+!> The `consul_catalog_entry` resource has been deprecated in version 1.1.0 of the provider and will be removed in a future release.
 Please read the [upgrade guide](/docs/providers/consul/upgrading.html#deprecation-of-consul_catalog_entry) for more information.